Back to news

 First of all, the most important thing when assessing an application is to determine whether or not you can provide a child with a loving and supportive home.
 Then, this level of care has to be consistent.

-Yet, it’s not always possible to provide if you have severe physical or mental health illnesses that drastically interrupt day-to-day life.
+Yet, it's not always possible to provide consistent care if you have severe physical or mental health illnesses that drastically interrupt day-to-day life.

 Before starting your fostering journey, you should carefully consider how your physical and/or mental health assimilates into your everyday life.
 It may be helpful to ask yourself the following questions: